-There are dozens of breeding seabird sites in Northern Ireland.
-Seabirds present us with a number of problems and advantages.
-The main problem is that they often nest in inaccessible places including cliffs and islands.
+One problem with monitoring seabirds is that they often nest in inaccessible places including cliffs and islands.
 The survey period for some species is very short.
 Other species like shearwaters and petrels nest underground and only visit the colony at night, making it very difficult to monitor them.

-The N.I.
-Seabird Co-ordinator is always looking for new volunteers to help out.
-There are many sites across Northern Ireland that could be counted annually and for which we need help.
-These sites have breeding guillemots, terns, gulls, cormorants and more.
+The NI Seabird Coordinator is always looking for new volunteers to help out.
+Northern Ireland’s seabirds enjoy a good level of survey coverage compared to other parts of the UK.
+However, each year there are still sites that do not regularly receive any counts.
 Most survey sites are quite small and should not take more than a couple of hours each year to count.
 So if you can spare that time please get in touch.

 Get involved in 2021

 2021 is a particularly important year for seabird monitoring as it is the final year of the JNCC Seabirds Count census, a periodic stock-take of all seabirds in Britain and Ireland that is essential for assessing the health of our seabird populations.
 We still have sites that require survey effort, so if you have time to spare to make a one-off visit part of Northern Ireland’s beautiful coastline to count seabirds, katherine.boothjones [at] bto.org (please get in touch with the NI Seabird Coordinator) to be added to the Northern Ireland Seabird Network.